Pexers/CS-fundamentals/Infrastructure Architecture/Automation/Continuous Integration & Deployment.md

 - **Code coverage**: automated tests should provide the majority of your test coverage, freeing up your QA engineers to focus on exploratory testing and defining new test cases.
 - **Build duration**: build duration or build time measures the time taken to complete the various stages of the automated pipeline.
 - **Test pass rate**: the percentage of test cases that passed successfully for a given build.
 - **Time to fix tests**: time to fix tests is the time between a build reporting a failed test and the same test passing on a subsequent build.
-This metric gives you an indication of how quickly you’re able to respond to issues identified in the pipeline.
+This metric gives you an indication of how quickly you're able to respond to issues identified in the pipeline.

 CI/CD Pipelines:
 Push event	A push is made to the repository.